-FINAL EXAMINATION: This test is scheduled for 10-11:50, Monday, June 7.
+FINAL EXAMINATION: This test is scheduled for 2-3:50 PM, Monday, June 6.
 Attendance is required, so make your travel plans early with this appointment in mind.

-CLASS ATTENDANCE: Students are expected to attend all classes and to remain in their seats for the entire class period.
+CLASS ATTENDANCE: Students are expected to attend all classes.
 In addition, students are expected to give their full attention to the class discussions, and to be courteous, respectful, and supportive of the learning environment.
 Cell phones, computers, personal organizers, and all other electronic devices are not to be used by students during class.
 Modifications to the homework assignments or test schedule may be announced in class.